interactive-sonification/sc3nb/README.md

 ## What is sc3nb?

-sc3nb is a python package that offers a SuperCollider3 interface, which special support to be used within jupyter notebooks.
+sc3nb is a python package that offers a SuperCollider3 interface, whit special support to be used within jupyter notebooks.
 It establishes shortcuts and familiar functions used by sc3 to make it easier to program, interactively try sound synthesis and sonification development.

-  * Website: --
   * Documentation: see examples/sc3nb-examples.ipynb and help(sc3nb)
   * Source code: https://github.com/thomas-hermann/sc3nb